describo/documentation/src/about.md

 Marco has continued contributing to the Describo environment as an open source developer when time permits.
-This includes maintaining the crate component (with help from our Hungarian friends at Sztaki), the desktop and web versions, profiles, data packs and this website.
+This includes maintaining the crate component (with help from our Hungarian friends at Sztaki), the desktop and web versions, profiles, data packs the website and this documentation.
 Marco is the current Technical Lead of the Describo Project.

-Peter envisioned a tool that copies most of the Describo innovations but is architected differently and so decided to pursue that vision elsewhere using funding from the Language Data Commons Project of Australia.
+Peter envisioned a tool that copies most of the Describo innovations but is architected differently and chose to pursue that vision elsewhere using funding from the Language Data Commons Project of Australia.

 ::: tip Info